 A word I've been waiting to say for awhile is that the game is smooth, really smooth.
 The game looks glorious with the texture updates, especially the stone work which is perfectly detailed.
 It's clear that there was care and dedication in cleaning up almost every area of the game.
 The details in the grounds, wall textures and even smaller items that were present was perfect.
 This where I go once more that I'd like to have seen them attempt some more weather variant areas within the world as it seemed like the game largely only went for sunny areas compared to the original dark themes.
 You can make the comment that the technology wasn't present in the original for lighting, but it should still be possible to make the dark aspects proper.
 Movement also feels slightly like the original though with the smoother rate movement is much cleaner with other small additions.

-Review Done on Gears of War: Ultimate Edition for Windows 10
+Gears of War: Ultimate Edition Review on Windows 10

 Review Code Provided by Microsoft